Coventry is UK City of Culture 2021

 - Our Orchestra in Residence brought more of their blend of classical and modern music to the city.

 Post-pandemic, 2022 meant Coventry could showcase its vibrant and diverse nature on a national and international stage, helping to revitalise the arts after the challenges to the sector.

 Our campus, students, staff and our rich heritage and innovation are part of the city’s fabric.
 As a Principal Partner, we played a huge role in ensuring City of Culture had a lasting legacy for everyone who lives, learns and works in the city.

 Helping bring the festival to life

-Our students and colleagues are planning events, undertaking initiatives, sharing information and history to celebrate our community’s unique culture and diversity.
+Our students and colleagues planned events, undertook initiatives, and shared information and history to celebrate our community’s unique culture and diversity.